tree: d94d79d4a33a79831f46126cb81d1e0111778b52

 • Type ID and namespace support: Both numeric IDs and name-based type registration

-• Field modifiers: Optional fields, reference tracking, repeated fields
+• Field modifiers: Optional fields, reference tracking, list fields, scalar encoding modifiers

 • File imports: Modular schemas with import support